arnoudkooi/ServiceNow-Utils/README.md

 ServiceNow Utils Chrome Extension.
-Allowed to contibute, not to republish the extension to the Chrome Store or republih without perission to other stores / arkets.
+Allowed to contibute, not to republish the extension to the Chrome Store or republih without perission to other stores / markets.